Tapad/sbt-docker-compose/README.md

     dockerComposeTest <instance id> -debug:<debug port>

-**Note:** The test pass is started using the using the 'java' process that exists on your command line PATH to launch the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner).
+**Note:** The test pass is started using the using the 'java' process that exists on your command line PATH to launch the [ScalaTest Test Runner](http://www.scalatest.org/user_guide/using_the_runner).
 For this to work the classpath of your project needs to be built with the version of scala used by the project.
 If this is not configured correctly you may see an issue with the Test Runner failing to load classes.